Stephen G. Emerson: Career

 After graduating from Yale, Emerson served on the faculties of University of Michigan and Harvard University before joining the faculty of the University of Pennsylvania.
 There, he held the Francis C. Wood Professorship in Medicine, Pathology and Pediatrics, and served as Chief of Hematology/Oncology and as Associate Director for Clinical/Translational Research of the Abramson Center.
 As the Chief of Hematology/Oncology at the University of Pennsylvania, Emerson led a group of 60 full-time faculty and 25 trainees, for whom he was responsible for career development and selection.
 At Penn, Emerson was asked to organize the Institute for Stem Cell Biology which would seek to integrate, support and innovate research and education throughout the University, in the school of Arts and Sciences, Engineering, Medicine and Dentistry.
 Programs of this Institute will include Developmental Biology, Biotechnology and Tissue Engineering, Stem Cells in Health and Disease, Bioethics and Cellular Therapies.
 He now works at Friend Central School and teaches math.

-Laboratory focus

 The laboratory of Emerson does research in bone marrow stem cell biology as applied to the transplantation of these stem cells.
 The discoveries of this laboratory's science have led to new therapies now used globally.
 Emerson's work has been published in journals such as Science, the Proceedings of the National Academy of Sciences, and Nature Medicine.

-Haverford Presidency

 Emerson was chosen to succeed Thomas R. Tritton in early 2007.
 He resigned in July 2011, four years into his five-year term, and officially stepped down August 10, 2011, the day that Haverford announced his interim replacement for the 2011-2012 academic year, former Mount Holyoke College president Joanne V. Creighton.

+Teaching Math

+Currently, Emerson teaches Advanced Geometry at Friends Central Middle School in Wynnewood, Pennsylvania.
+He has been doing this for around seven years as of the 2023-2024 school year.
+His favorite shape is the triangle, as it is the building block of geometry.